corpnewt/CorpBot.py/README.md

 	  $logenable [options]
 	   └─ Enables the passed, comma-delimited log vars (bot-admin only).
 	  $logging
-	   └─ Outputs whether or not we're logging is enabled (bot-admin only).
+	   └─ Outputs whether or not we're logging is enabled, the log channel, and any set...
 	  $logpreset [preset]
 	   └─ Can select one of 4 available presets - off, quiet, normal, verbose (bot-admi...
 	  $setdebug [debug]